The Unexpected Home Run in Retirement Planning

 The game looked over

-Gibson stepped in injured and changed the game.
+Gibson stepped in injured and delivered.
+The right decision at the right moment is still decisive.

 What many investors are doing